neutron-org/neutron-docs/docs/neutron/dao/overrules.md

 Being inspired by the [Lido's EasyTracks](https://docs.lido.fi/guides/easy-track-guide#general-overview), Overrules allows to reduce governance load on the main Neutron DAO.
-Instead of creating the special motions that allow making actions on behalf of the main DAO, Overrules allows for a subDAOs to manage things by themselves still being limited by the main DAO.
+Instead of creating the special motions that allow making actions on behalf of the main DAO, Overrules allow for a subDAOs to manage things by themselves still being limited by the main DAO.

 It works in the following way: